Continuous viscosity solutions to linear-quadratic stochastic control problems with singular terminal state constraint: Introduction

 \textit{Notation.} We denote by $C_b(\mathbb R^d)$ the set of all functions $\phi:\mathbb R^d\rightarrow\mathbb R$ which are continuous and bounded on $\mathbb R^d$.
 For a given $m\geq0,$ we define $C_m(\mathbb R^d)$ to be set of continuous functions that have at most polynomial growth of order $m$, i.e. the set of functions $\phi\in C(\mathbb R^d)$ such that This space is a Banach space when endowed with the norm

+Let $I$ be a compact subset of $\mathbb R$.
 A function $\phi$ belongs to $USC_m(I\times\mathbb R^d)$ (or $LSC_m(I\times\mathbb R^d))$ if it has at most polynomial growth of order $m$ in the second variable uniformly with respect to $t\in I$ and is upper (lower) semi-continuous on $I\times\mathbb R^d$.
 Whenever the notation $T^-$ appears in the definition of a function space we mean the set of all functions whose restrictions satisfy the respective property when $T^-$ is replaced by any $s<T$, e.g.,

 Throughout, all equations and inequalities are to be understood in the a.s.\ sense.
 We adopt the convention that $C$ is a constant that may vary from line to line.